CMU-SAFARI/BLEND/test/README.md

 We have already created symbolic links for all the files that each tool would generate under the [comparisons](./comparisons/) directory.
 The subdirectories under `comparisons` are created for each dataset.

-We also provide the scripts we use for evaluating the results under the [scripts](./scripts/) directory.
+We provide the scripts we use for evaluating the results under the [scripts](./scripts/) directory.
 Each script is also already linked in the relevant directories so that one could easily run the correct scripts to evaluate the results easily.

+We also provide the python code, raw files, and scripts we use for generating the figures we show in the paper.
+You can change the raw files (i.e., csv files) based on the results newly generated (e.g., performance results).
+These files are all included in the [figures](./figures/) directory.
+We explain the subdirectories in more detail below.

 Below we explain how to evaluate the results we generate for 1) finding overlapping reads and 2) read mapping.